Patients & Families

 What can help with these late effects?

 • Keeping active: Gentle movement can help you feel better, both during and after treatment.
-Your treatment team can tell you what is safe for you to do.
+Your treatment team can tell you what is safe for you.

 • Eye care: Regular check-ups with an eye doctor (opthalmologist) and treating other health problems like diabetes can help protect your vision.
 If you get a cataract, surgery can fix it.